Noncontact Respiratory Anomaly Detection Using Infrared Light-Wave Sensing: Respiration Sensing

-This signal is contaminated by noise from the photodetector and the environment.
 When the signal of interest is buried in noise, lock-in detection technique can be used to detect the signal accurately.
-Hence, the output voltage from the photodetector ($V_{sig}$) is fed to the lock-in amplifier~\cite{lockin2} as input.
-If $V_{sig}$ is a sinusoidal wave with only one frequency $\omega_s$ and phase $\phi_s$ i.e. $V_{sig} = V_s\sin (\omega_st+\phi_s)$ and the reference input to the lock-in amplifier is a periodic signal of the same frequency $\omega_s$ and amplitude $V_r$, then the output magnitude of the lock-in amplifier can be shown to be $R=\frac{1}{2}V_sV_r$, which is proportional to $V_s$~\cite{lockin1}. $R$ can be scaled to the desired level by varying the sensitivity $S=\frac{V_{fs}}{G}$ of the lock-in amplifier, where $V_{fs}$ is the full-scale voltage (generally 10V) and $G$ is the overall gain of the lock-in amplifier, to produce
+Hence, the output voltage from the photodetector ($V_{sig}$) is fed to the lock-in amplifier~\cite{lockin1} as input.
+In lock-in detection, the source signal (transmitted light) is modulated using a periodic signal of known frequency $\omega_r$ and amplitude $V_r$.
+The same signal is used as reference input of the lock-in amplifier.
+The phase of this reference signal can be treated as zero.
+The lock-in amplifier generates an internal reference oscillator signal $V_{ref1} = V_r\sin (\omega_rt+\phi_r)$ that has a constant phase difference $\phi_r$ with the external reference signal.
+Assume that the signal to be measured ($V_{sig})$ is a sinusoidal wave with only one frequency $\omega_s$ and phase $\phi_s$ i.e. $V_{sig} = V_s\sin (\omega_st+\phi_s)$.
+The phase sensitive detector (PSD) of the lock-in amplifier mixes these two signals by multiplying them together to produce the output